 - Logistics: modelling future deliveries or trips.

-- Search Engines: PageRank can seen as modelling a random internet surfer with a Markov Chain.
+- Search Engines: PageRank can be seen as modelling a random internet user with a Markov Chain.

 What are Markov Chains?